IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 * Two main causes
     1. Lack of total commitment
       * “Cares of the world… delight in riches… desire for other things” (Mark 4)
-      * Contrast: “Seek first the kingdom…” (Mt 6:33)
+      * Contrast: “Seek first the kingdom…” (Matthew 6:33)
-      * Prescription: present yourself as a living sacrifice (Rom 12:1–2)
+      * Prescription: present yourself as a living sacrifice (Romans 12:1–2)
     2. Reliance on self-effort
       * The Christian life cannot be lived by the flesh
-      * “Apart from me you can do nothing” (Jn 15:4–5)
+      * “Apart from me you can do nothing” (John 15:4–5)

 ---

 ## Practical Takeaways

-* Be assured: if you belong to Christ, you have the Spirit (Rom 8:9)
+* Be assured: if you belong to Christ, you have the Spirit (Romans 8:9)
 * Pursue fullness:
-  * Whole-life surrender to God’s will (Rom 12:1–2)
+  * Whole-life surrender to God’s will (Romans 12:1–2)
-  * Ongoing dependence / abiding (Jn 15:4–5)
+  * Ongoing dependence / abiding (John 15:4–5)
-  * Aim at fruit, not spiritual status-signals (Gal 5:22–25)
+  * Aim at fruit, not spiritual status-signals (Galatians 5:22–25)

 ---